ICC Alaska

 EXPERIENCE REQUIREMENTS:

-• Master’s degree in related field is preferred.
+• Master’s degree in a related field is preferred.

 • Experience with Inuit or Alaska Native non-profit organizations is preferred.

-• Understanding of or experience working within the Arctic Council, United Nations or other
+• Understanding of or experience working within the Arctic Council, United Nations or similar international forums is preferred.

 • Understanding of ICC history and purpose is preferred.